• *The funeral preparations:

 Gov Yusuf Approves 87.435m For Accreditation Of Wase Hospital

-“The re-accreditation exercise will further strengthen the hospital’s role in producing highly trained medical professionals while enhancing services for women and children in Kano and neighbouring states,” Suleiman said
+“The re-accreditation exercise will further strengthen the hospital’s role in producing highly trained medical professionals while enhancing services for and neighbouring states,” Suleiman said

 She described the approval as part of Governor Yusuf’s broader healthcare reform agenda aimed at repositioning Kano as a centre of excellence in both healthcare delivery and medical education in Nigeria.